1 Introducing Zig

 Let’s talk more about objects in Zig.
 Readers that have past experience with other programming languages might know this concept through a different name, such as: “variable” or “identifier”.
 In this book, I choose to use the term “object” to refer to this concept.

 To create a new object (or a new “identifier”) in Zig, we use the keywords const or var.
-These keywords specificy if the object that you are creating is mutable or not.
+These keywords specify if the object that you are creating is mutable or not.
 If you use const, then the object you are creating is a constant (or immutable) object, which means that once you declare this object, you can no longer change the value stored inside this object.

 On the other side, if you use var, then, you are creating a variable (or mutable) object.
 You can change the value of this object as many times you want.
 Using the keyword var in Zig is similar to using the keywords let mut in Rust.